 The first unit, titled "The Biblical Basis of Government," sets the tone for a biblical Christian viewpoint evident throughout the course.
 It seems to draw on elements of the Principle Approach, although it does not require the 4R method of study that the Principle approach advocates.
 Some readings from the Bible are used in the first unit.

 The writing style of the text and some of the articles is more interesting than most government texts since it includes a significant amount of personal commentary and opinion.
-For example, Lesson 44 on Amendments 2 through 10 opens with the quote, "If they outlaw guns only the outlaws will have guns."
+For example, Lesson 44 on Amendments 2 through 10 of the Bill of Rights opens with the quote, "If they outlaw guns only the outlaws will have guns."
 Obviously, this follows with a defense of the right to "bear arms."
 Although Notgrass challenges bloated government programs and spending as well as other government-related issues, he sometimes explains how things arrived at their present state of affairs or justification from other perspectives.
-His discussion of the handling of the aftermath of Hurricane Katrina is a good example of this.
+His discussion of the development of the Department of Agriculture on pages 197-198 is a good example of this.